reMRKableDev/gh-notifications-automation/README.md

 npm run coverage
 ```

-The repo is currently configured with the following coverage thresholds:

-- Branches: 100%
-- Functions: 100%
-- Lines: 100%
-- Statements: 100%

 ## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.